 When I was young I used to collect sticks.
-At one point I had a very solid and thorough collection.
-I would carry them around in a case or put them in corners and behind doors.
+At one point I had acquired a sizeable collection.
+The sticks would be carried around in a case or put in corners and behind doors.
 I believed them to be of importance.
 They were of course, in a sense, important to me.

 We are natural gatherers and have powerful habits of gathering things we deem valuable.
-I for one am quite talented at sentimentalising objects.
-Sometimes rightfully so, but more often than not it’s just a way of trying to eternalise a moment that is somehow connected to the object.
+I for one am quite talented at sentimentalizing objects.
+Sometimes rightfully so, but more often than not it’s just a way of trying to eternalize a moment that is somehow connected to the object.
 This is not bad in itself, but when said things become clutter in space and mind, it also becomes a problem.

-One of the reasons I was a lot happier while thru hiking was the decreased amount of things I needed for comfort and survival.
-There was suddenly more space for a clearer mind and positive experiences where an abundance of clothing and knick knacks had previously been.
+One of the reasons I was a lot happier while thru-hiking was the decreased amount of things I needed for comfort and survival.
+There was suddenly more space for a clearer mind and positive experiences where an abundance of clothing and knick-knacks had previously been.
 It dawned on me, that not only did things not make me happy.
 They had a part in making me unhappy.

-Now, I realise I am extremely privileged to even have a problem like this to begin with.
+Now, I realize I am extremely privileged to even have a problem like this to begin with.
 So privileged that for much of my life I took my abundance of possessions for granted.
 It’s a privilege that’s gone so far that many of us have lost track of what a reasonable amount of things to own is.

 I believe the things you carry should be the means to an end, not the end itself.
 Things themselves don’t seem to be intrinsically valuable.
 They have value because we give it to them.
 Partly in the memories they hold, and also in the way that we use them to simplify and enrich our lives.
 They do become valuable, even essential at times.

-That brings me to another gift of thru hiking: Purpose.
+That brings me to another gift of thru-hiking: Purpose.
 When your most prominent goal in life is to get up in the morning and walk, and the only thing you have to do is make sure it’s in the right direction, it’s so clear what your purpose is.
 Everything you pack into your backpack every morning and carry throughout the day also serves a specific purpose.
 What I’m trying to get at is this: You don’t have to get rid of all your stuff.
-Be sure however, that the things you do carry serve a purpose.
+Be sure, however, that the things you do carry serve a purpose.

 My orange Montbell Versalite Rain Jacket.

-Without my rain jacket I would’ve suffered hypothermia.
-Without my rain jacket I wouldn’t have been able to finish the AT or the PCT.
-It sounds dramatic, but without my rain jacket I would probably be dead.
+Without my rain jacket, I would’ve suffered hypothermia.
+Without my rain jacket, I wouldn’t have been able to finish the AT or the PCT.
+It sounds dramatic, but without my rain jacket, I would probably be dead.

 Now, after 4840 miles (give or take), the seams on the Montbell are leaking and the waterproof coating is worn out.
 It’s no longer reliable enough to carry.
 It’s honestly a little sad, but more than that I think there’s beauty to be found here.
 I found an immeasurable amount of value in a thing because of the way that I used it.
 For the entire lifespan of the jacket, it was useful and did exactly the things I asked of it in order to keep me comfortable and safe.